 * In fact, it is very common for Japanese people to employ 語呂合わせ to memorise years for a history exam, but some people also make this kind of puns to memorise new words in English or old-Japanese. (e.g. “deny” は 「〜でない」と否定(ひてい)する).
-There are also famous puns to memorise a square root of numbers, as follows:
+There are also famous puns to memorise a square root of numbers (shown below) if you’re interested.

 √2 ≒ 一夜(ひとよ)一夜(ひとよ)に人(ひと)見(み)ごろ

 “One night and another night, now it’s a good timing to see people” (Actually it doesn’t make much sense)

 This is a pun to memorise √2 ≒ 1.41421356

 ひ(1) よ(4) ひ(1) よ(4) に(2) ひ(1) み(3) ご(5) ろ(6)

 ひとつ よん ひとつ よん に ひとつ みっつ ご ろく

 √3 ≒ 人(ひと)並(な)みに奢(おご)れや